Ayyanar Veethi: Soundtrack

-Release
+Reception

 The Times of India gave the film one out of five stars and wrote that "It (The film) unfolds like a collection of the worst elements of 80s and 90s melodramas".
 The Times of India Samayam gave the film a rating of one-and-half out of five stars praising the cinematography and criticizing the plot holes.
 Dinamalar praised the music while criticizing the background score and plot gaps.
 Maalaimalar praised the cinematgorphy and music and criticized the background score.